 Can I modify the HP logo?

-Do not modify the logo or combine it with any other elements (graphic or copy).
+Do not modify the logo or combine it with any other elements (graphic or copy) and do not use the HP logo as a replacement for letters in word or part of another logo.
 Please refer to the Logo section of this website for more information on logo usage.

 Can I use the HP logo in other colors?